cedced19/greenbug-monitoring/README.md

   ]
 }
 ```
-_This content will be automatically given by the Web UI of Greenbug._
+_The authentication informations will be automatically given by the Web UI of Greenbug._

 ## Interaction with Greenbug Server
 ![Interaction with Greenbug Server](interaction-with-server.png)